IntrepidAI/rapier/crates/rapier3d-dae/README.md

-## STL loader for the Rapier physics engine
+## Collada loader for the Rapier physics engine

 Rapier is a set of 2D and 3D physics engines for games, animation, and robotics.
-The `rapier3d-stl` crate lets you create a shape compatible with `rapier3d` and `parry3d` (the underlying collision-detection library) from an STL file.
+The `rapier3d-dae` crate lets you create a shape compatible with `rapier3d` and `parry3d` (the underlying collision-detection library) from a Collada (.dae) file.

 ## Resources and discussions